5 Ways Transcripts Can Improve Your Podcast

-You’ve gone through all the trouble of producing a brilliant podcast episode — shouldn’t you make the most of it?
+After going through the trouble of producing a brilliant podcast episode — shouldn’t you make the most of it?

-Just as many podcasters have taken to posting video versions of podcasts on their YouTube channel, you can turn your episodes into blog posts by publishing the audio transcripts.
+From one podcast episode, you can make loads of other content.
+Many podcasters have posted video versions of podcasts on their YouTube channels or turn their episodes into blog posts by simply publishing the audio transcripts.

 Text blogs are still an essential part of driving traffic to your website.
-Instead of having to come up with all-new written content for your blog, you can use podcast transcripts.
-That’s a huge time-saver!
+Instead of having to come up with all-new written content for your blog, you can save yourself some time and use podcast transcripts.

 Plus, some people simply prefer to read instead of listening to audio.
 Why not let those audiences enjoy your podcast in their preferred format?